About me

 Sampling method is important for Bayesian inference and RL.
 We develop a special samping dynamics that utilizes the collected samples to guide the sampler to explore the unexplored region and thus improve the sampling quality.

 Mao Ye * , Tongzheng Ren * and Qiang Liu.
 Stein Self-Repulsive Dynamics: Benefits from Past Samples.
-Neurips 2020
+NeurIPS 2020

 Services